Brewers vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Freddy Peralta will be on the hill for the Milwaukee Brewers when they take on Marcus Semien and the Texas Rangers on Saturday at 4:05 PM ET.
+Mark Canha and the Milwaukee Brewers are ready for a matchup with Adolis Garcia and the Texas Rangers on Sunday at 2:35 PM ET.

-The Rangers are -120 moneyline favorites for this matchup against the Brewers (+100).
-The over/under is 8 runs for the matchup (with -115 odds to hit the over and -105 odds to go under).
+The Brewers have been listed as +165 moneyline underdogs for this matchup with the Rangers (-200).
+The matchup's over/under has been listed at 8.5 runs.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.